hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 energi totalt fordi man da klarer å optimalisere en industriprosess eller et kraftnett.
 Dette høres jo selvsagt ut.
 Men det er et poeng at verktøy for å faktisk regne på dette ikke er så veldig tilgjengelige.

-### Måling av energiforbruk
+### To measure energy usage

 For å finne energiforbruket, så må det være målbart.
 Det mest nøyaktige for datasystemer er å måle forbruket direkte med måleutstyr på tjenere.
 I skya så er ikke dette så enkelt som det høres ut, fordi virtuell maskiner og containere kjører en eller flere tjenere.
 Da kan jo flere helt uavhengig systemer være installert på den samme tjeneren.
 Vi er uansett avhengig av skyleverandørens verktøykasse her.

-Den andre metoden er å estimere energiforbruket basert på målt CPU og forbrukt minne.
-I Java finnes det APIer for å gjøre dette.
-Jeg har prøvd lokalt med Spring Boot med innebygget Tomcat, med å logge dette og summere opp.
+The other method is to estimate the energy usage based on CPU measurements and memory usage.
+In Java there is APIs that can do this.
+I have tried locally with Spring Boot with embedded Tomcat, by calling the API and calculate the average.
-Spesielt måling av CPU er så ustabilt at det anbefales ikke.
-Se kodeeksempel lenger ned.
+The measurement of CPU is very unstable, so it is not recommended.
+Refer to below code sample.

-Energiforbruk [kWh] = (Σ(%c * Ec) + ΣEm) * PUE
+Energy usage [kWh] = (Σ(%c * Ec) + ΣEm) * PUE

-%c = % CPU brukt (kan f.eks. være CPU, GPU eller TPU)
+%c = % CPU used (can for example be CPU, GPU or TPU)
-Ec = kWh forbrukt av all CPU
+Ec = kWh consumed for all CPU
-Em =  kWh forbrukt av minne
+Em =  kWh used for memory

-PUE = Power Usage Effectiveness = Total energi brukt av datasentret / Energi brukt av IT-utstyr.
+PUE = Power Usage Effectiveness = Total energy used in data center / Energy used by ICT-equipment

 PUE = 1, all energi går til IT-utstyr, neppe oppnåelig.
 PUE > 1.0.
 Jo høyere tall, dess mindre effektivt.